I'm Claire-Madeline

 I was raised by two generations of women in a town where three generations of my family had lived since they “got off the boat” from Italy, as they say.

-*Note that as a Registered Mental Health Counseling Intern in the state of Florida, I practice as a pre-licensed clinician (No 23243) under the licensed supervision of Hayne Steen (No. MH16012).
+*Note that as a Resident in Counseling in the state of Virginia, I practice as a pre-licensed clinician (No 0704016061) under the licensed supervision of Victoria Holroyd (No. 0701005563).
 For a detailed explanation of the regulations governing my practice, please review the statutes.

 My story really began the moment I finally stopped waiting for permission to tell my story.